This part of our website is devoted to useful information and articles. Download as many as you wish! We hope that you find them useful.

 "EXPRESS LOCOMOTIVE; G. N. R.

 The Great Northern Railway is so noted for its heavy and fast passenger trains that the engines employed to work those trains have a special interest for locomotive engineers.
-The express tralfic of the Great Northern line necessiitates the running of trains consisting of from 15 to 26 carriages from King's-cross to Peterborough..
+The express tralfic of the Great Northern line necessiitates the running of trains consisting of from 15 to 26 carriages from Kin..

 By 1871 The distinctive Stirling style had developed into a readily recognisable austere outline.
 The simple cab has a rear cutout.
 Pipework and springs are kept out of sight.

 We are enabled this week, by the courtesy of Mr. Patrick Stirling, to lay before our readers engravings illustrating the latest type of six-coupled goods locomotive introduced on the Great Northern Railway for working the heavy coal traffic on that line.
-The engine, which was constructed at Doncaster, was bu..
+The engine, which was constructed at Doncaster, w..

 "550 NINE-TON GOODS WAGONS -- GREAT NORTHERN RAILWAY.